AndsandAnds/dead-reflection/docs/next-steps.md

   - ✅ Wire voice WS to write each finalized turn (user transcript + assistant reply) to the DB (best-effort; never breaks voice loop)
   - ✅ Minimal API: list recent conversations + fetch a conversation (debug/inspect)
   - ⏳ Replay context into the voice session on reconnect (load recent turns into `state.messages` on WS connect / new turn)
+  - ⏳ Daily objective + date-based recall:
+    - Add a lightweight “daily objective” prompt injection (by date) and store it as a memory card + raw chunk
+    - Ensure retrieval can filter/boost by date (e.g. “today”, “yesterday”, specific date)
+    - UX: expose a “Today’s objective” field + quick recall by date in the Memory UI
 - **Memory write policy**
   - ✅ Automatically ingest episodic memory from voice transcripts
   - (Decision) No sensitive-info filter required for local-only operation